-This program is only open to current PathwayOregon Freshman students (at least 12 UO credits completed in Fall 2021)
+This program is only open to current PathwayOregon first-year students (at least 12 UO credits completed in Fall 2023)

-This innovative program is designed for PathwayOregon students who are current first-year students at the University of Oregon.
+The London in a Global Context program is designed for PathwayOregon students who are current first-year students at the University of Oregon.
 Thanks to a generous donor, the program fee and estimated additional expenses (including flights) will be fully funded for each of the twenty participants selected to study in London.
-For more information, please refer to the program budget (to be posted in late January).
+For more information, please refer to the program budget.

 All students on the program will take three courses for nine credits total.